antonioffvieira/DogsApp/README.md

 Small application that consumes the [Dog Api](https://thedogapi.com/).

 ## TODO
-* Add footer with a retry button when the pagination fails
+* Fix show loading when the retry button is pressed in the popup in the first time we make the breeds request and we don't have a network connection
 * Sort alphabetically the list elements in the home tab.
 Currently that menu item option is disabled
 * Refactor pagination to use a `RxRemoteMediator` to handle network/db pagination
 * Add offline support when when we search by breed name and when we open the breed detail page